linusheimbs/rpg-game/README.md

 - [x] Optimize sprite rendering based on player proximity to reduce lag
 - [x] Create main menu with full functionality and UI
 - [x] Design options menu with UI elements
-- [ ] Implement save and load functionality and UI
+- [x] Implement save and load functionality and UI
-- [ ] Introduce new items to the game
+- [ ] Introduce items to the game
 - [ ] Change debug output to a console-style output system

 ### Bugfixes:
 - [x] Fix issue where player actions can cause crashes during action execution
 - [x] Resolve bug causing outlines to appear incorrectly during actions
 - [x] Address player ability to attack out of sequence by spamming space
-- [ ] Investigate intermittent battle stoppages
+- [X] Investigate intermittent battle stoppages (in battle.py: self.action_index seems to be the problem)
-- [ ] Fix initial player position when movement keys are pressed before loading completes
+- [X] Fix initial player position when movement keys are pressed before loading completes
+- [X] Loading from main menu doesn't function as intended
+- [ ] Characters change defeated status when loading a game and(/or)? transitioning between maps

 ## Contact
 Coming.